MikyStar/Sabita/README.md

 # Solver
 sabita s file/to/solve # Solve the sudoku (check out file sudoku.example) to see format

-# Benchmark
-sabita --features benchmark --benchmark # Launch the benchmarking script, see the 'Performances' section below

 # Help
 sabita -h
 sabita --help
-sabita --features benchmark --help # Prints also the help for benchmarking

 # Version
 sabita -v